-- The comma is one of the most important elements of punctuation it helps avoid ambiguity by phrasing the sentence - ► the comma acts like a traffic cop; it regulates the flow - Comma is used: - ► after introductory phrase or clause: - To test our hypothesis, we calculate ... - Therefore, the results indicate the presence of ... - No: We, however, argue that ...; Yes: We argue, however, that ... - when a sentence starts with If, When, As, Because, Although, etc., a comma should follow because they begin an introductory phrase, which must end with a comma before the main clause
+- The comma is one of the most important elements of punctuation - it helps avoid ambiguity by phrasing the sentence - ▶ the comma acts like a traffic cop; it regulates the flow - Comma is used: - ► after introductory phrase or clause: - To test our hypothesis, we calculate ... - except possibly for short phrases, up to 2 or 3 words long - words signaling introductory phrase: To, At, On, When, Until, As, Before, Because, Although, If - ► after transitional expressions: - Therefore, the results indicate the presence of ... - However, we argue that ...